|Marlene A Eilers Koenig Collection (given to me by the then Lady Ivar Mountbatten)|

 Bridwell Park remains a family home, but has also become one of the most successful wedding venues in England.

-As a sidebar, it should be noted that Lord Ivar is the first relative of the British royal family to acknowledged that he is gay.
-The former Prince Alexander of Battenberg (1886 - 1960) was the eldest son of Princess Beatrice, youngest child of Queen Victoria, and her husband, Prince Henry of Battenberg.
+As a sidebar, it should be noted that Lord Ivar is the first relative of the British royal family to acknowledge that he is gay, but he is not the first.
+The former Prince Alexander of Battenberg (1886 - 1960), the eldest son of Princess Beatrice, youngest child of Queen Victoria, and her husband, Prince Henry of Battenberg, was a homosexual.
 In 1917, Alexander gave up his German titles, and was created Marquess of Carisbrooke, Viscount Berkhamstead and Viscount Launceston.
 Later that year, he married Lady Irene Denison, and they had one daughter, Lady Iris Mountbatten.
 His titles became extinct upon his death.
-Lord Carisbrooke's long time relationship with Simon Fleet was revealed in Cecil Beaton's published diaries.
+Lord Carisbrooke's longtime relationship with Simon Fleet was revealed in Cecil Beaton's published diaries.